jsdealy/akvsbk/README.md

   AK is really a kind of educational primer on that place and time.
-That may sound kind of tedious but Tolstoy has a way of occupying the reader's attention with these issues without allowing the book to ever devolve into some dry would-be Platonic dialogue.
+That may sound kind of tedious but Tolstoy has a way of occupying the reader's attention with these issues without allowing the book to devolve into some dry would-be Platonic dialogue.
 Those issues are just "in the air" at the same time as all the emotionally gripping dramatic events are taking place.
 It adds to the